Ethiopia – Dec 21-Jan 7, 2023

 He forced me to delay the start of the Simien trek to Dec 31 to join a group so I had the whole day in Bahir Dar, went on the monastery boat tour and returned to my hostel to sleep.
 I hope that all is legitimate and things work out.

 ON Bahir Dar Backpackers.
-Quite a pleasant place and good staff, clean but no one else here.
+A pleasant place with good staff, clean but no one else here.

 Lake Tana is the largest lake in Ethiopia and the source of the Blue Nile.
 The lake is approximately 84 km long and 66 km wide, with a maximum depth of 15 metres (49 feet), and an elevation of 1,788 metres (5,866 feet).
 Lake Tana is fed by the Gilgel Abay, Reb and Gumara rivers.
 Its surface area ranges from 3,000 to 3,500 square km, depending on season and rainfall.
 The lake level has been regulated since the construction of the control weir where the lake discharges into the Blue Nile.
 This controls the flow to the Blue Nile Falls (Tis Abbai) and hydro-power station.